-An Arboretum is a botanical garden devoted to trees and as you walk around Val de la Mare reservoir you will notice many species of plants which are clearly not native to Jersey such as Eucalyptus, Giant Redwoods, Korean Birch trees & Japanese Cedars.
+An arboretum is a botanical garden devoted to trees.
+As you walk around Val de la Mare reservoir you’ll notice various tree species which are clearly not native to Jersey.
+These include such fine specimens as eucalyptus, giant redwood, Korean birch and Japanese cedar.

 Val de la Mare Arboretum comprises twelve distinct tree collections:

 The Australasia Collection was seriously affected by the storms of January 2023, with several eucalyptus trees upended or otherwise damaged and a clean-up cost of around £1,500.